I may earn a commission from links in this post. Thank you!

 If you wet-shave anywhere in the bathroom (whether in or out of the shower), then your mirror needs to be fogless.
 End of story.

 If you only dry-shave or use clippers, then you might get away with a standard mirror, so long as your room has a good extractor vent.

-Fogless mirrors use different techniques for preventing condensation:
+Fogless mirrors use different methods for preventing condensation:

 The simplest solution is a mirror coated with a moisture repellant surface.
 These work nicely, … at first.
 Unfortunately the coating